 Not all ATVs have the same battery terminal design.
 More than 14 different types are commonly used in ATV and Powersports batteries.

 So make sure the one you choose is compatible with the connectors on your ATV.
-Also, make sure the “+” and “-” battery terminals are located in the same position as your old battery.
+Also, make sure the “+” and “-” battery terminals are in the same position as your old battery.

 Related Questions